Woman holds up paper in front of a group of coworkers in an office.

 Credit report

-Credit card issuers may look at both overall credit utilization and utilization on individual lines of credit when determining the size of a credit card limit on a new account.
+Credit card issuers may look at both overall credit utilization and utilization on individual lines of credit when determining a credit card limit on a new account.
 If you plan on applying for a new card in a few months, paying down some existing balances could help raise your credit limit.

-Recent inquiries: A person who’s applied for a handful of credit cards—or other lines of credit—in a short period of time may be viewed as a risk by issuers and could therefore receive a lower credit card limit.
-When you apply for a credit card, your credit receives a “hard inquiry,” and too many of those in a short period of time will likely impact your credit score.
+Recent inquiries: Credit card issuers may view a person who has applied for several credit cards or loans in a short period of time as a risk.
+That person could receive a lower credit card limit.
+When you apply for a credit card, the credit card company conducts a “hard inquiry” on your credit report.
+Too many hard credit checks in a short period of time will likely impact your credit score.

 Personal income and monthly expenses